spartan-protocol/spartan-docs/docs/guides/liquidity/remove-single.md

 ## Removing Liquidity Asymmetrically (Single)

 Before we begin here; it is important you do your research on AMMs, liquidity pools and providing liquidity.
 For now, you can start with the [information in our docs on our liquidity pools](/liquidity-pools.md).
-It is also recommended to assess a pool before providing liquidity, [read about how to analyze pools here](/guides/pools/analyze.md).
+It is also recommended to assess a pool before providing liquidity, [read about how to analyse pools here](/guides/pools/analyze.md).

 Also, make sure you have already created your wallet and connected it to the DApp.
 This guide assumes you have done the necessary steps to get setup including doing research on how these functions work.